 Atwood faced very different circumstances than I do now, but much of her success and creative drive was influenced, in part, by surrounding herself with creative people and maintaining her relationships with them.
-Many of her unique projects (which sell for quite the money these days) were collaborations with other creative types (Atwood herself is a polymath–she has perfect pitch, can draw, and, of course, writes), and she went on to exercise her own creativity through the experiences — literary and otherwise — she shared with them.
+Many of her unique projects (which sell for quite the money these days) were collaborations with other creative types, and she went on to exercise her own creativity through the experiences — literary and otherwise — she shared with them.
 Additionally, she corresponded via letters with several friends who went on to give her genuine and fantastic feedback (detailed, honest, and ultimately essential to her work).
 I read some of the reviews she received regarding her novel drafts, and I was astounded by the intelligent attention they paid her work.
 It’s something we should all aim for in our writing groups.

 In the end . . .

 “If I waited for perfection… I would never write a word.”

 After her talk, which focused on a range of topics from her latest work to modern feminism to the story she’s hidden away in Norway for the next 100 years, we got in line for the book signing.
 As I waited my turn, I wondered what I should say to her, if anything.
 What can you say to someone who has influenced you profoundly in a few mere seconds?